Selongor is a peaceful holiday destination near Kuala Lumpur? And for top things to do in Selangor, this is your ideal Selangor travel guide.

 Rejuvenated and revitalized: With other travel-bloggers from India

-Comprising of an Amusement Park, Water Park, Wildlife Park, Extreme Park, Scream Park, and Nickelodeon Lost Lagoon, Sunway Lagoon offers a flat admission fee for visitors, and costs RM153 (S$50) per adult and RM126 (S$42) per child (cheaper for Malaysian citizens) which is pretty value for money considering the number of attractions on offer.
+Comprising of an Amusement Park, Water Park, Wildlife Park, Extreme Park, Scream Park, and Nickelodeon Lost Lagoon, visiting Sunway Lagoon remains one of the popular things to do in Selangor among tourists.
+It offers a flat admission fee for visitors, and costs RM153 (S$50) per adult and RM126 (S$42) per child (cheaper for Malaysian citizens) which is pretty value for money considering the number of attractions on offer.
 For a few activities like Bungee Jumping or GoKarting, however, you’ll have to pay extra.